 • indifference, avoidance of informal contacts;

-• avoiding work-related topics;
+• avoidance of work-related topics;

-• self-sufficiency, loneliness, rejection of a hobby, boredom.
+• self-sufficiency, loneliness, giving up hobbies, boredom.

 5. Psychosomatic reactions and decreased immunity;